KilianSander/vocaloidproject/README.md

 # vocaloidproject

 <!-- badges: start -->

 <!-- badges: end -->

 This package includes material for a research project on vocaloid music.
-In terms of software, it is based on the `psychTestR` package (Harrison, 2020) and on the `psyquest` package.
-In terms of questionnaires and measurement, the package uses the Goldsmiths Musical Sophistication Index (Gold-MSI; Müllensiefen et al., 2014) in German (Schaal et al., 2014) and Japanese (Sadakata et al., 2022).
+In terms of software, it is based on the `psychTestR` package (Harrison, 2020) and on the `psyquest` (Höger et al., 2025) package.
+In terms of questionnaires and measurement, the package uses the Goldsmiths Musical Sophistication Index (Gold-MSI; Müllensiefen et al., 2014) and its German (Schaal et al., 2014) and Japanese (Sadakata et al., 2022) translations.

 ## References